brgrhrng/BINF6250F25/projects/project02/README.md

 ```

 # Code
-Please see the file project02.Rmd in this directory.
+Please see `project02.Rmd` in this directory.

 # Successes